 Effective October 1, 2016, (i) the annual fee received by all independent directors for their services on our Board of Directors increased from \$20,000 to \$25,000 and (ii) the annual fee received by the chairperson of the Audit Committee increased from \$3,000 to \$7,500.
 We do not pay any compensation to directors who also serve as our officers, or as officers or directors of our Adviser or our Administrator, in consideration for their service to us.
-Our Board of Directors may change the compensation of our independent directors received any compensation from us during the fiscal year ended September 30, 2017, other than for Board of Directors or committee service and meeting fees.
+Our Board of Directors may change the compensation of our independent directors in its discretion.
+None of our independent directors received any compensation from us during the fiscal year ended September 30, 2017, other than for Board of Directors or committee service and meeting fees.